|

 The

-town of Jim Thorpe has recently been finished by Hugh Jeffrey.
-Hugh has once
+town of Jim Thorpe was built by member Hugh Jeffrey.
+Hugh once

-again done a superb job of the scenery and layout of the town.
+again did a superb job of the scenery and layout of the town.
 Most of the

-buildings are scratch built by members Frank Humenick and Al Guard.
+buildings were scratch built by members Frank Humenick and Al Guard.
 They are

 |